Fiore Buccieri: Top Loanshark

 As a loan shark, Buccieri would send his men to stake out employment offices.
 These thugs would pass out business cards to the unemployed that listed Buccieri as a, "loan officer."
 The mob generally viewed unemployed workers as poor loan prospects; however, Buccieri was so effective at intimidating his "juice," or "loan interest," victims that they would steal or rob to pay him off.
 Buccieri would often warn friends of a "juice" victim not to ride around with him, "because he is going to get hit."
 When the victim heard this warning, he would quickly pay up.

 Buccieri, along with Jackie "The Lackey" Cerone, James "Turk" Torello, Samuel "Mad Sam" DeStefano and Dave Yaras participated in the infamous torture murder of loanshark William "Action" Jackson.
 The Outfit suspected Jackson of stealing its money and working for the Federal Bureau of Investigation (FBI) as an informant.
 The 300-pound Jackson was hung on a meat hook and tortured with ice picks, baseball bats, a blow torch and an electric cattle prod.
 This ordeal went on for three days, until Jackson finally died of shock.
 Federal authorities later obtained details of Jackson's murder from conversations overheard between Buccieri and Cerone.
 As it turned out, Jackson was not an FBI informant.

+While in Miami in January 1962, Buccieri was recorded by the FBI in an electronic eavesdropping operation discussing the proposed killing of Frank Esposito with his fellow mobsters Jackie Cerone, David Yaras and Jimmy Torello.
+The Florida authorities were subsequently tipped off.